cose-wg/cose-spec/draft-schaad-cose.md

 # CBOR Encoder Restrictions {#CBOR-Canonical}

-There as been an attempt to resrict the number of places where the document needs to impose restrictions on how the CBOR Encoder needs to work.
+There as been an attempt to limit the number of places where the document needs to impose restrictions on how the CBOR Encoder needs to work.
 We have managed to narrow it down to the following restrictions: